rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     * `./server/mocks` is a mock server used for when there is no DB access
     * `./server/config` stores our Express JS config, header information and other middleware.
     * `./server/config/environment` stores enviromnent specific config; such as connectivity to backend services like MongoDB.
-    * `./tasks` is a collection of additional `Grunt` tasks which will be used in later labs
+    * `./tasks` is a collection of additional `Grunt` tasks which will be used in later exercises
     * `Grunt` is a taskrunner for use with Node.JS projects
     * `package.json` contains the dependency list and a lot of very helpful scripts for managing the app lifecycle